MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/manage-security-create-runas-account.md

 ::: moniker-end

-This topic provides a list of the operations in System Center Operations Manager that are associated with each profile.
+This article provides a list of the operations in System Center Operations Manager that are associated with each profile.

 ::: moniker range="sc-om-2022"